yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/VTM.rst

 Running this command on your SoC will print each temperature in milliCelcius for that region on the SoC.

-.. rubric:: Preset Thresholds & Triggers
+.. rubric:: Thresholds, Triggers and Cooling

 We can also program up to 3 threshold temperatures, 2 for greater than thresholds and 1 for a less than threshold, to allow the VTM to alert